The First 10-second Focus RS in the World…

 We were proud of our accomplishment, but the internet was not shy about telling us why they shouldn't be impressed.
 It has a big turbo upgrade, the engine internals are forged, it has a sequential transmission, Mountune is a company with lots of money, Golf Rs are faster, Mustangs are faster, Honda K20s are better engines, my RS is being built by XXXX and has 800 hp...
 Some people think those are valid reasons to detract from the performance of this car.
 While Mountune has invested a lot of money in this car, the result of that has been the development of products and solutions for the Focus RS community.
 We don't believe in experimenting on customers' cars or selling untested parts, only to turn around and blame the manufacturer when things don't work out.
 Our products have the Mountune name on them, are designed to work together as a package, and have proven that their performance is unmatched.
 It's been nearly three years since we ran those 11.0's and still nobody has come close.

 After breaking no fewer than five prototype Quaife sequential transmissions, we decided that the sequential transmission was not suitable for sale.
-It just did not meet our standards for performance or durability.
-Mountune had a huge investment in time and labor installing and testing each one of those, plus we even designed and manufactured components specific to that transmission's installation.
+It just did not meet our standards for performance and durability.
+Mountune has a huge investment in time and labor installing and resting each one of those, plus we even designed and manufactured components specific to that transmission's installation.
 Once we determined those transmissions were not going to become a reality, we went back to the OEM H-pattern transmission.
-On April 14, 2019 (still with 2300' DA), the Mountune Focus RS ran 11.016s @ 125.8 mph with an OEM H-pattern transmission.
-It actually went quicker and faster with an OEM transmission than with the sequential!
+On April 14, 2019 (still with 2300' DA), the Mountune Focus RS ran 11.016s @125.8 mpg with an OEM H-pattern transmission.
+It actually went quicker and faster than with the sequential!

 This was the result. - A nearly 10-second Focus RS built with parts that anyone can buy from Mountune USA and install themselves.
 Is this the first 10-second Focus RS in the world?
 It could be argued it is not.
 What can't be argued is that Mountune USA has had the quickest and fastest Focus RS in the world for three and a half years, and has been on the cusp of the 10's for nearly three years now.
 Where is everybody else?
 Should we take our car back to the track in search of that elusive 10-second pass to make it official?